 Students participate in one or more working groups (research seminars), where they determine focus areas for an initial survey report and then solve challenges at the intersection of cutting-edge research and technology in statistical learning theory.
-These seminars are built on teamwork, as the tasks undertaken are so complex that they can’t be solved by one person alone.
+These seminars are built on teamwork, as the undertaken tasks are so complex that they can’t be solved by one person alone.
 Students learn how to effectively collaborate, bringing together their diverse collective skills, competencies, and experiences to determine successful solutions for complicated issues.

-Programme courses are taught by leading HSE experts, including globally renowned scholars such as Dr. Yurii Nesterov, Dr. Denis Belomestny, Dr. Dmitry Vetrov, Dr. Andrei Sobolevski, Dr. Alexey Naumov, and Dr. Quentin Paris.
+Program courses are taught by leading HSE experts, including globally renowned scholars such as Dr. Yurii Nesterov, Dr. Denis Belomestny, Dr. Dmitry Vetrov, Dr. Andrei Sobolevski, Dr. Alexey Naumov, and Dr. Quentin Paris.
 Lectures are also delivered by Skoltech professors including Dr. Ivan Oseledets, Dr. Viktor Lempitsky, Dr. Evgeny Burnaev, and Dr. Yury Maximov.
 This team is rather young, but its members have already made significant research achievements.

-The programme actively cooperates with the Russian Academy of Sciences Institute for Information Transmission Problems, as well as with relevant faculties at Moscow State University and the Moscow Institute of Physics and Technology.
+The program actively cooperates with the Russian Academy of Sciences Institute for Information Transmission Problems, as well as with relevant faculties at Moscow State University and the Moscow Institute of Physics and Technology.
 Graduates go on to work for major Russian and international companies and are in high demand for their exceptional mathematical skills.

 - carrying out analysis in industry, consultancy, various types of associations and foundations, government agencies, banks, investment funds, etc.;

 - expert activities related to methodological development, probabilistic modeling, statistical estimates, transport planning, optimization and forecasting tasks, as well as coming up with efficient methods, control technologies and data analysis in a variety of professional specializations;